dr-JT/pupillometry/README.md

 ## Eyetracker Support

 The format and organization of the raw data file will depend on the type of Eyetracker used.
-The `pupil_read()` function imports the "messy" raw data file and it's output is a "tidy" raw data file with standardized column and value labels to be used by the other functions.
+The `pupil_read()` function imports the "messy" raw data file and its output is a "tidy" raw data file with standardized column names and value labels to be used by the other functions in this package.

-Currently, `pupil_read()` supports data exported from BeGaze using an SMI eye-tracker or glasses.
+Currently, `pupil_read()` supports:

 - SensoMotoric Instruments (SMI) eyetrackers: `eyetracker = "smi"`